Tremus/ghost_docs/docs.md

 Select a folder to filter presets belonging to the selected folder or one of its subfolders.
 Additionally, if the folder contains subfolders, you can click the triangle button to the left of the folder name to expand the list and view its subfolders.

-To disable filterting by folders, select "All files" at the top of the list.
+To disable filtering by folders, select "All files" at the top of the list.

 #### Tags